Galois Connections in Persistent Homology: Preliminaries

 It will occasionally be useful for us to loosen the definition of a poset by dropping the antisymmetry condition.

 \begin{defn} A \define{preordered set} is a set $P$ with a relation $\leq$ satisfying reflexivity and transitivity. \end{defn}

-The main reason preordered sets are sometimes useful is that colimits are easier to construct in the category of preordered sets than they are in the category of posets.
-The reason for this is that the forgetful functor taking a poset to its underlying set admits a left adjoint: taking a set to its lattice of finite subsets; but not a right adjoint.
-Due to this, limits of posets can be computed in the category of sets but colimits cannot.
-The forgetful functor on preordered sets admits both a left adjoint: taking a set to its lattice of finite subsets; and a right adjoint: taking a set $X$ to the preordered set $(X,\leq)$ with $x \leq y$ for all $x,y \in X$.
+One of the main reasons for introducing preordered sets is that they can serve as a convenient domain for defining certain functors.
+Specifically, we use preordered sets in the proof of the triangle inequality for the Galois interleaving distance in Section~\ref{subsec: triangle ineq}.

-Preordered sets have a disadvantage that prevents us from using them more often: M\"obius inversions are not unique.
-This issue can be overcome with a little finesse, however it is not necessary for this paper and so we leave it out.
+Preordered sets have a disadvantage that prevents us from using them more often: M\"obius inversions are not necessarily unique.
+This issue can be overcome in certain circumstances, in fact, M\"obius inversion can be defined even more generally for certain categories \cite{leroux-mobius, lawvere-mobius}.
+However this is not necessary for this paper and so we leave it out.